Bedrooms 1, Sleeps 4

 Fleur de Lys does not have a garden.

-Free parking available on the street outside on a first come first served basis .
-You can reserve a space for the week in a private car park close by, for 20€ a week - please just ask.
+Free parking available on the street outside on a first come first served basis.
+Private car park close by, with guaranteed space for 20€ a week, limited number of tickets so please just ask when booking.

 The apartment is ideal for families or couples.

-There is a washing machine and dishwasher available.
+There is a hair dryer, washing machine and dishwasher available.

 Cot, highchair, and baby bath can be supplied free, please just ask.